denten-books/plain-text/40-screen.md

 which similarly preserves the shape of the message during transmission.
 When writing a letter by hand, you know that your recipient will see what you see, in the same shape and form.
-But to achieve the effect, the portable document format must also limit the viewing possibilities of the document.
+But to achieve the effect, the portable document format must also limit the document's viewing possibilities.
 Thus if the sender fixes the width of the page to the standard legal letter size, the reader would be pained to read such a document on a smaller, portable device.
-The PDF converts an essentially textual, that is digital format into a visual one.
+The PDF converts an essentially textual, that is digital format, into a visual one.
 Strictly speaking, PDF documents do not contain text, in a way that an email does.
 Rather, they contain text like a photograph of a printed page does, as an image.
 Such constraint is useful for business communication, when